CAR Newsletter December 2023

 2024 Rates and Maximums for FICA and Unemployment

 Year 2023 rates are provided for comparison purposes.
 View the table here.

 The Social Security Administration is mailing educational correspondence to employers that submit Forms W-2 containing employee names and Social Security numbers that do not match SSA’s records.
 This letter is to provide employers with resources to help ensure accurate year-end reporting.
 Employers may also receive letters if there are any name/SSN errors on W-2 reporting.
 The letters come directly to OMES.
 Agencies will be notified of any name/SSN errors on the report that applies to the agency.

-Internal Revenue Service Information Reporting Penalties
+IRS Information Reporting Penalties

 Along with the SSA letters discussed in the article above, IRS information reporting penalties may apply for failure to file and failure to furnish correct information returns.
-A penalty for failure to file correct information returns can be up to $290 per form, indexed annually.
+A penalty for failure to file correct information returns can be up to $310 per form, indexed annually.
 A penalty for failure to furnish a correct information return could also apply to the same error if an employer furnished an incorrect form to an employee and failed to file a correct Form W-2.
-If both penalties are assessed, the amount could be as much as $570 per Form W-2.
-In addition, the penalty applies to the ACA reporting Form 1095-C. For one employee with an incorrect name/SSN combination who receives both a W-2 and a 1095-C, the total penalty could be as much as $1,130.
-IRS enforcement of accuracy-related penalties is evolving and penalty assessment may be increasing.
+If both penalties are assessed, the amount could be as much as $620 per Form W-2.
+In addition, the penalty applies to the ACA reporting Form 1095-C. For one employee with an incorrect name/SSN combination who receives both a W-2 and a 1095-C, the total penalty could be as much as $1,240.
+IRS enforcement of accuracy-related penalties is evolving, and penalty assessment may be increasing.

 OMES verifies employee name and SSN combinations several times throughout the year through the SSA website.
 Agencies with mismatched results are notified and are required to correct the wrong information timely to ensure year-end reporting is correct.
 This process helps to ensure accurate reporting and reduces the risk of information reporting penalties.